 Other Partners: Government of Seychelles – UNDP GEF Programme Coordinating Unit

-The Seychelles MSP Initiative has completed Phase 1, which began in February 2014 and ended in February 2018.
-The Phase 1 Seychelles Marine Spatial plan includes two new areas for marine protection: Zone 1 – Aldabra Group and Zone 2 – Amirantes to Fortune Bank.
+Phase 1 of the Seychelles MSP Initiative began in February 2014 and was completed in February 2018.
+Phase 1 included the first milestone for marine protection – 15% – and two new areas for marine protection were gazetted and officially designated: Zone 1 – Aldabra Group and Zone 2 – Amirantes to Fortune Bank.
 Zone 1 is for high biodiversity protection and Zone 2 is for medium biodiversity protection and sustainable uses.
-Together, these new marine protections cover more than 210,000 sq km, or 81,000 sq miles and achieve a little more than half of the 30% marine protection goal.
+Milestone 1 covers more than 210,000 sq km (81,000 sq miles) and successfully reaches the target for 16.1% by area.

 Fact Sheets and Project Links